wcarmon/docs/java/modules.md

 1. a module depends on other modules via [`requires`](TODO)
 1. (unlike packages) modules have no hierarchy
     1. names are just names (similar to golang packages)
+1. `--add-exports`: only public members accessible
+1. `--add-opens`:
+    1. even private members accessible thru reflection (eg. `Field::setAccessible(true)`)
+    1. Runtime concern, not compile time
+1. `--patch-module`: merges all classes from an artifact into a module (helps fix split packages)

 # New abilities
 1. Hiding packages from other modules